Temporal Knowledge Graph Forecasting with Neural ODE: Conclusions

 \section{Conclusions}

-We propose a novel model for extrapolated link prediction.
-It is the first model using NODE in temporal knowledge graph reasoning and it learns a continuous graph representation over time.
-We couple our model with the stochastic jump method, a method to capture the information provided by the change of knowledge graph facts over time.
-According to experiment results, our model achieves state-of-the-art performance and beats all the baselines.
-Besides, We also propose two new tasks to validate the potential of link forecasting models, namely inductive link prediction and long horizontal link forecasting.
-Our model performs well in both tasks and shows its great potential.
+We propose a novel representation method, TANGO , for forecasting future links on temporal knowledge graphs (tKGs).
+We propose a multi-relational graph convolutional layer to capture structural dependencies on tKGs and learn continuous dynamic representations using graph neural ordinary differential equations.
+Especially, our model is the first one to show that the neural ODE can be extended to modeling dynamic multi-relational graphs.
+Besides, we couple our model with the graph transition layer to explicitly capture the information provided by the edge formation and deletion.
+According to the experimental results, TANGO achieves state-of-the-art performance on five benchmark datasets for tKGs.
+We also propose two new tasks to evaluate the potential of link forecasting models, namely inductive link prediction and long horizontal link forecasting.
+TANGO performs well in both tasks and shows its great potential.